citrus/spree_essentials/README.md

 * add better homepage admin and front-end
 * add widgets that you can drop into any page
 * page and menu caching/sweeping
-* more tests
+* more tests... many many more.
-* nested set for pages?
+* nested set for pages
+* 0.30 and 0.40 compatibility